Roly5573/Advice-Project/README.md

 - Making browsing and a search process easy for users.
 - Keep the website simple to navigate.
 - Take feedback and suggestions into consideration when expanding features.
+-

 # Description
-The site consists of one fully responsive continuous scrolling page, divided into sections, starting with an animated Header image, including the navigation section with a dropdown.
+The Advice Project site consists of one fully responsive continuous scrolling page, divided into sections, starting with an animated Header image, including the navigation section with a dropdown.
 This is followed by the main body with advice contacts features, including a short embedded video.
 Finally closing with a collapsible responsive contact form, and footer section consisting of general advice and social media links.
+Using a single scrolling page, rather than several pages for sections of the website, seems to make more sense whilst navigating using a mobile or tablet device, especially as the information on offer throuhout, is related by content.
+There is no site photo or media gallery, to display, which would have made sense in either of those instances, to use more than one page.

 # Design
 - Initially I used a rough sketch to see what I wanted to achieve.